trkohler/trkohler/README.md

 🐍 I work on back-end of the one of the biggest ecommerce project in Ukraine

-🪙 I'm currently learning Blockchain & Rust
+🪙 I'm currently into Creative Coding & Distributed Systems.

 🎓 NTUU KPI Alumnus